 While our tropical climate means that we do not experience hail storms as frequently as other regions of the country, hail storms can cause significant and costly damage to the roof of your home.
 This damage can allow rain to penetrate and damage the home and personal property inside the residence.
 Many policyholders are misinformed about their rights and options regarding hail claims because of myths perpetrated by the insurance industry.
-As a Miami-Dade County insurance claims attorney, I have helped homeowners obtain satisfaction from their insurer for many types of loss.
 This blog post dispels some common myths perpetrated by the insurance industry.

-Myth 1: Because you did not notify us immediately after the hail storm, you have no right to compensation.
+Myth 1: Because you did not notify the insurance company immediately after the hail storm, you have no right to compensation.

 There are a number of deadlines and timing requirements that impact insurance claims and potential remedies when insurance companies refuse to pay claims.
 Although you have a duty to inform your insurance company after a loss, you will not be automatically barred because you did not provide notice the day of the loss.
 Policyholders are well advised to carefully review their policy to identify any applicable deadlines or time sensitive duties.
 Because such deadlines can be based on law or contract, you might want to consult with a legal professional.